 Allie Talarico is a full-time Program Coordinator for IMPACT:Ability.
 Fueled by her passion for psychology, her experience in disability services, a trauma-informed domestic violence education, and lots of coffee, Allie spends her days educating adults with disabilities about healthy relationships, sexuality education, and self-advocacy.
 She believes strongly that everyone has the right to comprehensive education and that all people should be able to express themselves in unique and healthy ways.
 In her spare time, Allie enjoys painting, dyeing her hair fun colors, knitting, and supporting inclusive social change.

-Jeanine is an IMPACT:Ability Program Coordinator at IMPACT Boston.
+Jeanine Woods is an IMPACT:Ability Program Coordinator at IMPACT Boston.
 She teaches the Peer IMPACT program as well as safety and self-advocacy, abuse reporting and response, healthy relationships and sexuality education, and internet safety within the Boston Public School system.
 She has graduated from Middlesex Community College with an Associate of Science in Business Administration and went on to transfer to the University of Massachusetts Lowell.
 She graduated with a Bachelor of Science in Business Administration with a concentration in Management.
 She has previously worked and volunteered in various settings: community organizations, healthcare, classrooms, and government employee, including time at Fidelity House, Inspired Physical Rehab, Middlesex Community College, previous work with IMPACT Boston, and Hanscom Airforce Base, YWCA Boston’s Youth Leadership Initiative, Empowering People for Inclusive Communities (EPIC), and Alpha Sigma Tau- Beta Tau Chapter at the University of Massachusetts Lowell.
 Social justice and community service have been a lifelong passion for creating access for all people with disabilities and networking these people to the resource they can use.
 Jeanine has also presented as Jane Doe Prevention speaker in 2017and cohosted Triangle’s 42nd Annual Gala in 2013.

 Katiana Gordon is a Youth Educator at IMPACT Boston.
 She will be teaching the Peer IMPACT program at the Henderson K-12 Inclusion School and the yearlong IMPACT:Ability program at both the Henderson and CASH.
 Previously with IMPACT:Ability Peer IMPACT program, I was a Peer Trainer and Peer Leader teaching 5th grade students and training new Peer Leaders.
 I graduated in 2017 at the Henderson K-12 Inclusion school with a certificate of completion and in 2020 I completed the Transition Program at the Henderson as well.
 She has presented at both the National Sexual Assault Conference and The Massachusetts Council for Exceptional Children Conference.
 She loves to write, dance, and shop.

 Kayataina Lee Van Der Meer is a youth educator at Impact Boston She teaches students at the Henderson Inclusion School about bullying prevention, self-advocacy, healthy relationships, and sex education.
-She has Previously worked with IMPACT as a Peer Leader and was a Service Warrior in the EPIC Program.
-She has graduated from Another Course to College with a Certificate of Completion and from the Henderson Inclusion School with a High School Diploma.
+She has previously worked with IMPACT as a Peer Leader and was a Service Warrior in the EPIC Program.
+She graduated from Another Course to College with a Certificate of Completion and from the Henderson Inclusion School with a High School Diploma.
 She has also presented at the Massachusetts Council for Exceptional Children Conference.